 2. Generate Excitement

 Start connecting with your attendees before registration.
 You can use social media to build anticipation for your event even before you have your mobile app up and running.
-Getting attendees excited is important because they will get others excited too by word of mouth.
-It’s also important to be informative – tell them what they can expect, answer questions, and give suggestions to prepare them for the event.
+Getting attendees excited is important because they will get others excited, too, by word of mouth.
+It’s also important to be informative—tell them what they can expect, answer questions, and give suggestions to prepare them for the corporate event.

 3. Create a Hashtag

-Develop a hashtag that represents your event and make sure it is short and memorable.
+Develop a hashtag that represents your corporate event, and make sure it is short and memorable.
 How easy is it to type?
 Spelling errors will cause you to miss posts.
-Make sure it has not been used before and include it in all of your marketing efforts.
-Plan to put it on video screens, and all of your meeting or event materials so attendees know exactly what it is and can easily tag all of their posts.
+Make sure it has not been used before, and include it in all of your marketing efforts.
+Plan to put it on video screens and all of your meeting or corporate event materials, so attendees know exactly what it is and can easily tag all of their posts.

 Social Media During Your Event